 Schloss Herrenchiemsee is on the Autobahn between Munich and Salzburg and a popular sightseeing stop en route to the Mozart city.

 A pre-booked private airport shuttle van from Munich Airport to Salzburg should be around €300 – compare prices before making reservations.
-Taxi2Airport and My Driver give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 By Train from Munich Airport to Salzburg